 3. As Lydia and the others attended to the words of Paul, she believed the scriptures.

 D. Process of hearing and believing.
-Recall that earlier in the lesson; we mentioned that man’s will is involved in doing evil or good.
+Recall that earlier in the lesson, we mentioned that man’s will is involved in doing evil or good.
 There is a process of sin and death.
 And a process of faith unto salvation.
 We will consider each now.
 Observe,

 1. First, the process of sin unto death.
-James wrote: “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his lust, and enticed.
+James wrote: “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted when he is drawn away of his lust, and entice.
 Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death,” James 1:13-15.
 Notice the process,

 b.
 When lust hath conceived, it bringeth forth sin.
 The Gr., word here is syllambano or sül-läm-bä'-no; its meaning is similar (to aid: —catch, conceive, or to take), as discussed earlier in the lesson.
 In this case, of 'lust,' whose impulses a man chooses to indulge in it, James 1:15.
 Being then taken captive, when lust hath conceived, it bringeth sin.